3 Key Proposals of the SECURE Act 2.0

 As we have already said, the review is a high-level peek at what is being proposed.
 Any advice we may provide will be tailored to your individual circumstances.

-We suspect changes to the proposed law will probably be made, but odds favor passage.
+We suspect changes to the proposed law will probably be made, but the odds favor passage.
 We are happy to entertain any questions.

 Sources